Salton Sea: Water importation review

 Many concepts have been proposed on how to deal with the problems.
 The idea of importing seawater from the Pacific Ocean or the Sea of Cortez in Mexico has been around for a long time.
 The area's plentiful geothermal power could be used to desalinate the water.
-Around 2004, Aqua Genesis Ltd proposed such a project that would sell the nonsaline water.
+Around 2004, Aqua Genesis Ltd proposed such a project that would sell the fresh water.
 Their proposal involved the construction of over 20 mi of pipes and tunneling that would have provided 1000000 acre.ft of water to Southern California coastal cities each year.
 Berkshire Hathaway Energy has a subsidiary that already operates 10 geothermal plants in the area, and as of 2020 was developing a seawater desalination proposal.

 In 2018, the California Natural Resources Agency requested proposals to increase waterflow to the sea to reduce dust and dust-borne toxins.
 The 11 proposals ranged in cost from $300 million to several billion dollars.
 Alternatively, a 2020 research report stated that the cost of "transferring water from agricultural users to the Salton Sea" would be lower and achievable using existing infrastructure.

 The aqueduct proposal, and others, hung on the outcome of a feasibility study.
 After a yearlong review, in 2022 a state-appointed panel of experts rejected the idea "based on its high cost, environmental damage, minimal benefits to Mexico" and other factors, recommending instead that fresh water be diverted to the sea.
 However, the Colorado River "is facing an unprecedented water crisis due to prolonged drought, climate change and an overallocation of its resources".